vaquarkhan/microservices-recipes-a-free-gitbook/chapters/04-data-management.md

 The bisect setting is the circuit breaker for data processing: without it, one malformed record in a batch of ten fails the whole batch and the function retries all ten forever, blocking the shard.
 With it, the batch is split until the bad record is isolated and sent to the dead-letter queue while the good records succeed.

 Since delivery is at least once, the consumer must turn duplicate events into a single side effect.
 This implementation uses a DynamoDB table as an idempotency store.
 Powertools expects a table whose primary key is `id`.
-The JMESPath below uses `powertools_json` because Kinesis payloads are Base64-encoded; a bare `data.order_id` will not see the fields.
+Kinesis payloads are Base64-encoded, so the JMESPath uses `powertools_base64` to decode the record and `powertools_json` to parse the result; a bare `data.order_id` will not see the fields.

 ```python
 from aws_lambda_powertools.utilities.batch import (